annaesvensson/yellow-help/1-en/contributing-guidelines.md

 * Imagine what the user wants to do and what would make their life easier.
 * Ask yourself, do I need this, do I want this, can I make this better?
-* Then look at files, folders and the API for developers.
+* Get familiar with files, folders and the API for developers.
 * First make it work and then make it better.

 If you want to work with us, [see tips for working together](https://github.com/datenstrom/community/discussions/760).